MicrosoftDocs/common-data-model-and-service/common-data-model/0.9om/api-reference/cdm/cdmobject.md

 ---
 title: CdmObject - Common Data Model | Microsoft Docs
-description: Reference for CdmObject.
+description: API reference for CdmObject.
 author: jinichu
 ms.service: common-data-model
-ms.reviewer:
+ms.reviewer: deonhe
 ms.topic: article
 ms.date: 10/18/2019
-ms.author: jinichu
+ms.author: jibyun
 ---

 # CdmObject

-This is the base for all CDM objects.
+This is the base for all Common Data Model objects.
 It is extended by *CdmObjectBase* and *CdmObjectDefinitionBase* in C# and Java.

 ```
 public interface CdmObject